bregman-arie/commtrack/README.md

 ## How it works?

-Commtrack is looking for the specified commit (or any other provided identifier) in what is known as the "Chain".
+Commtrack is looking for the specified change in what is known as the "Chain".
 A chain is composed of links.
 A link can be one of the following supported types:

 * Gerrit